Installing

 VirtualBox

-VirtualBox is a hypervisor that lets you run virtual machines on your local workstation.
-Download the appropriate installer for your operating system from the VirtualBox Downloads page.
-Verify that the command is accessible and in the $PATH with the following:
+VirtualBox is a popular open-source hypervisor that enables you to run multiple virtual machines on your local system.
+To get started, download and install the correct version for your operating system from the VirtualBox Downloads page.
+After installation, confirm that VirtualBox is correctly set up and its command-line tools are available in your $PATH

 $ VBoxManage --version